-To understand the Battle of Hong Kong and Canada’s role in the Pacific during WWII, we must first gain some general knowledge and understanding of why WWII happened and how it affected the entire world, including Asia and the Pacific region.
+To understand the Battle of Hong Kong and Canada’s role in the Pacific during the Second World War, we must first gain some general knowledge and understanding of why the war happened and how it affected the entire world, including Asia and the Pacific region.
+This activity serves both as a way to introduce World War II to your students and as a quiz for our exhibition Impossible Odds: The Battle of Hong Kong.

 The goal of these activities is to allow secondary cycle two students to have a greater understanding of World War II and Canada’s role in the Battle of Hong Kong.
 Students will also learn to appreciate the contributions of Canadian Armed Forces personnel from Quebec.

-Activities you might also like:
+Activities you might also like

 Letter to a Loved One